 #27.
-An intellectual, falling sick, had promised to pay the doctor if he recovered.
+A Philosopher, falling sick, had promised to pay the doctor if he recovered.
 When his wife nagged at him for drinking wine while he had a fever, he said: “Do you want me to get healthy and be forced to pay the doctor?”

 #43.
-When an intellectual was told by someone, “Your beard is now coming in,” he went to the rear-entrance and waited for it.
-Another intellectual asked what he was doing.
+When a philosopher was told by someone, “Your beard is now coming in,” he went to the rear entrance and waited for it.
+Another philosopher asked what he was doing.
 Once he heard the whole story, he said: “I’m not surprised that people say we lack common sense.
 How do you know that it’s not coming in by the other gate?”

 #45.
-An intellectual during the night ravished his grandmother and for this got a beating from his father.
+A philosopher during the night ravished his grandmother and for this got a beating from his father.
 He complained: “You’ve been mounting my mother for a long time, without suffering any consequences from me.
 And now you’re mad that you found me screwing your mother for the first time ever!”

 #51A.
-An intellectual caught sight of a deep well on his country-estate, and asked if the water was any good.
-The farmhands assured him that it was good, and that his own parents used to drink from that well.
-The intellectual expressed his amazement: “How long were their necks, if they could drink from something so deep!”
+A philosopher caught sight of a deep well on his country estate and asked if the water was any good.
+The farmhands assured him that it was good and that his own parents used to drink from that well.
+The philosopher expressed his amazement: “How long were their necks if they could drink from something so deep!”

 #51B.
-An intellectual visiting his country-estate asked if the water in a well there was good to drink.
-He was told that it was good, and that his own parents used to drink from the well.
-The intellectual was amazed: “How long were their necks, that they could drink from something so deep!”
+A philosopher visiting his country estate asked if the water in a well there was good to drink.
+He was told that it was good and that his own parents used to drink from the well.
+The philosopher was amazed: “How long were their necks, that they could drink from something so deep!”

 #53.
-An intellectual was eating dinner with his father.
-On the table was a large lettuce with many succulent shoots.
-The intellectual suggested: “Father, you eat the children; I’ll take mother.”
+A philosopher was eating dinner with his father.
+On the table was large lettuce with many succulent shoots.
+The philosopher suggested: “Father, you eat the children; I’ll take mother.”

 #57.
-An intellectual got a slave pregnant.
+A philosopher got a slave pregnant.
 At the birth, his father suggested that the child be killed.
-The intellectual replied: “First murder your own children and then tell me to kill mine.”
+The philosopher replied: “First murder your own children and then tell me to kill mine.”

 #64.
-An intellectual bought a pair of pants.
+A philosopher bought a pair of pants.
 But he could hardly put them on because they were too tight.
 So he got rid of the hair around his legs.

 #69.
-An intellectual checked in on the parents of a dead classmate.
+A philosopher checked in on the parents of a dead classmate.
 The father was wailing: “O son, you have left me a cripple!”
 The mother was crying: “O son, you have taken the light from my eyes!”
-Later, the intellectual suggested to his friends: “If he were guilty of all that, he should have been cremated while still alive.”
+Later, the philosopher suggested to his friends: “If he were guilty of all that, he should have been cremated while still alive.”

 #70.
-An intellectual came to check in on a friend who was seriously ill.
-When the man’s wife said that he had ‘departed’, the intellectual replied: “When he arrives back, will you tell him that I stopped by?”
+A philosopher came to check in on a friend who was seriously ill.
+When the man’s wife said that he had ‘departed’, the philosopher replied: “When he arrives back, will you tell him that I stopped by?”

 #72.
-An intellectual had been at a wedding-reception.
+A philosopher had been at a wedding reception.
 As he was leaving, he said: “I pray that you two keep getting married so well.”

 #73.
-The same intellectual said that the tomb of Scribonia was handsome and lavish, but that it had been built on an unhealthy site.
+The same philosopher said that the tomb of Scribonia was handsome and lavish, but that it had been built on an unhealthy site.

 #97.
-Upon the death of his wife, an intellectual was out shopping for a coffin and got into a big fight over the price.
-When the salesman swore that he couldn’t sell it for less than fifty thousand, the intellectual said: “Since you’re under an oath, here’s the fifty thousand.
+Upon the death of his wife, a philosopher was out shopping for a coffin and got into a big fight over the price.
+When the salesman swore that he couldn’t sell it for less than fifty thousand, the philosopher said: “Since you’re under an oath, here’s the fifty thousand.
 But throw in for free a small casket, in case I need it for my son.”

 #98.
-A friend met an intellectual, and said: “Congratulations!
+A friend met a philosopher, and said: “Congratulations!
 You’ve got a baby boy!”
-The intellectual replied: “Thanks to buddies like you!”
+The philosopher replied: “Thanks to buddies like you!”

 #106.
 A professional beggar had been letting his girlfriend think that he was rich and of noble birth.
-Once, when he was getting a handout at the neighbor’s house, he suddenly saw her.
-He turned around and said: “Have my dinner-clothes sent here.”
+Once, when he was getting a handout at the neighbour’s house, he suddenly saw her.
+He turned around and said: “Have my dinner clothes sent here.”